-To promote and support research focused on palliative & end‐of‐life care.
+To promote and support research focused on palliative and end‐of‐life care.
 Our membership includes nurses with a broad range of research experience, from tenured professors who are established researchers with experience in securing grant funding and methodological expertise, to practitioners with clinical expertise related to end-of-life research, and nursing students whose passion lies in this area.
 This broad range of experience is useful in networking and sharing ideas regarding both theoretical and practical concerns in end-of-life research.

 Who Should Join?

-Meet the RIG Leadership for 2019 – 2020
+Meet the RIIG Leadership

-Maryellen Potts, PhD, RN
+Kristen Abbott-Anderson, PhD, RN

 Renee Kumpula, EdD, MN, RN, PHN